 - Visual feedback

-- More advanced surveys that include question routing
+- Advanced surveys with question routing

 - Automated, advanced data visualisation with in-chart filtering and customisable dashboards